All Episodes

 But without getting into all that, the point is that Jefferson was not hostile to religion.

-And so this is something that's been taken Totally out of context, purposefully, by liberals, teachers, and so forth who have a great fear of religion.
+And so this is something that's been taken totally out of context purposefully by liberals, teachers, and so forth who have a great fear of religion.

-Liberals are people, for the most part, I mean exceptions to this, but but overall, liberalism can be defined in many ways, and one of the ways you can define it is it has no meaning beyond itself.
+Liberals are people, for the most part, exceptions to this, but overall, liberalism can be defined in many ways.

-And liberals have not everything's about them.
+And liberals have not, everything's about them.

-They are the center of their universe.
+They are the center of their universe, individually and collectively.

 They do not have any sense that there's something bigger than they are.

-They have never learned that there are things in life that are more important than they are, uh, and it's because they don't have, you know, they're hostile to religion, they're hostile to God because that gives people meaning.
+They have never learned that there are things in life that are more important than they are.

 You know, you can have everything in the world you want.

-You can go out and achieve everything you want if and and still people have empty lives who have achieved all those things.
+And still people have empty lives who have achieved all those things.

 And we're all searching for meaning, but liberals aren't.

-They think they've found it in themselves.
+They think they found it in themselves.

-So when they are confronted with people who know that there are many things larger than themselves individually and have faith in a God, that is a huge threat because liberals want themselves to be looked at that way, and their government that they run looked at that way.
+So when they are confronted with people who know that there are many things larger than themselves individually and have faith in a God, that is a huge threat because liberals want themselves to be looked at that way and their government that they run looked at that way.

-You can't because that's a violation of the First Amendment.
+That's a violation of the First Amendment.

-Because nobody's being coerced.
+It is not because nobody's being coerced.

-You put the nativity scene up, fine and dandy.
+You put the Nativity scene up fine and dandy.

-Nobody has to go watch it, nobody has to understand it, nobody has to go by and pay devotion to it, nobody has to do anything.
+Nobody has to go by and pay devotion to it.

 And without coercion, there cannot be any forcing by government, local, state, federal, whatever, of religion on anybody.